 In general, Samba music doesn’t follow any specific structure; instead, the players follow the lead of the main drummer.
 The drummers layer different rhythms on top of each other to create the characteristic texture of samba music.

 Now that technology has brought the entire world closer Samba has truly gone international.
-It is being widely used in advertising, TV shows, and movies.
+It is widely used in advertising, TV shows, and movies.
 And you would be hard-pressed to find any major city without a Samba band.

 One of the reasons this genre of music is so popular is that the upbeat tempo grabs the audience’s attention and boosts their mood.